TarikEren/c-cpp-project-creator/README.md

 #### Lets the user create simple project templates with a simple line of code.

-For now, it only creates C, C++ and Python projects that output a "Hello, World!" message.
+For now, it only creates C and C++ projects that output a "Hello, World!" message.

 ### Setup:
     - Make sure you have make installed.